uhyunjung/uhyunjung.github.io/_posts/2025-01-17-[AWS] AWS Solutions Architect Associate(SAA-C03) 자격증.md

 ■ **SNS(Simple Notification Service)**
   - **Send both text and email messages from distributed applications**
+    - ex) A company has an application that ingests incoming messages.
+Dozens of other applications and microservices then quickly consume these messages.
+The number of messages varies drastically and sometimes increases suddenly to 100,000 each second.
+The company wants to decouple the solution and increase scalability.
+Which solution meets these requirements? -> **Publish the messages to an Amazon Simple Notification Service (Amazon SNS) topic with multiple Amazon Simple Queue Service (Amazon SOS) subscriptions.
+Configure the consumer applications to process the messages from the queues** The number of messages varies drastically.
+Sometimes increases suddenly to 100,000 each second. <-> Kinesis Data Streams can handle this case but we should increase the more shards but not single shard. / Auto Scaling group not scale well because it need time to check the CPU metric and need time to start up the EC2 and the messages varies drastically.
+Example: we have to scale from 10 to 100 EC2.
+Our servers may be down a while when it was scaling. / Kinesis Data Streams can handle this case but we should increase the more shards but not single shard.
+    - ex) An application development team is designing a microservice that will convert large images to smaller, compressed images.
+When a user uploads an image through the web interface, the microservice should store the image in an Amazon S3 bucket, process and compress the image with an AWS Lambda function, and store the image in its compressed form in a different S3 bucket.
+A solutions architect needs to design a solution that uses durable, stateless components to process the images automatically.
+Which combination of actions will meet these requirements?
+(Choose two.)
+      - **Create an Amazon Simple Queue Service (Amazon SQS) queue.
+Configure the S3 bucket to send a notification to the SQS queue when an image is uploaded to the S3 bucket.**
+      - **Configure the Lambda function to use the Amazon Simple Queue Service (Amazon SQS) queue as the invocation source.
+When the SQS message is successfully processed, delete the message in the queue.**
   - Sends notifications two ways, A2A and A2P
     - A2A provides high-throughput, push-based, many-to-many messaging between distributed systems, microservices, and event-driven serverless applications.
 These applications include Amazon Simple Queue Service(SQS), Amazon Kinesis Data Firehose, AWS Lambda, and other TTPS endpoints.
     - A2P functionality lets you send messages to your customers with SMS texts, push notifications, and email.
   - 완전 관리형 Pub/Sub 메세징
   - Lambda
   - SQS
+    - ex) A company is migrating a distributed application to AWS.
+The application serves variable workloads.
+The legacy platform consists of a primary server that coordinates jobs across multiple compute nodes.
+The company wants to modernize the application with a solution that maximizes resiliency and scalability.
+How should a solutions architect design the architecture to meet these requirements? -> **Configure an Amazon Simple Queue Service (Amazon SQS) queue as a destination for the jobs.** Implement the compute nodes with Amazon EC2 instances that are managed in an Auto Scaling group.
+Configure EC2 Auto Scaling based **on the size of the queue** <-> Schedule scaling policy doesn't make sense to schedule auto-scaling. / CloudTrail would be helpful in this case, at all.
+Primary server should not be in same Auto Scaling group with compute nodes. / EventBridge is not really used for this purpose, wouldn't be very reliable
   - HTTP / HTTPS
   - Email
   - SMS